CSCI-49900-Fall-2020/Syllabus/README.md

 ## Grading

 Grades will be based on a project, presentations, attendance, etc. The project, worth 35% of your grade, will involve programming a client-server distributed application.
 The server must provide a RESTful web service, which will be well-documented and submitted as part of the project.
-The clients (there must be at least two different types, e.g., web app, mobile app, arduino, command-line) can be built on a technology of your choosing that supports the HTTP/S protocol and must communicate with the aforementioned server via REST calls.
+The (native) clients (there must be at least two different types, e.g., web app, mobile app, arduino, command-line) can be built on a technology of your choosing that supports the HTTP/S protocol and must communicate with the aforementioned server via REST calls. **The clients must be native**, meaning that the programming language and platforms chosen must be **native** to the environment.
+For example, an Android client must be written in Java using the Android Development Toolkit and standard Google frameworks.
+Likewise, an iOS client must by written in either Objective-C or Swift.

 Moreover, there must be an aspect of security or privacy in your application, e.g., two-factor authentication or encrypted data.
 You will work with a team of 2 to 4 other students.
 This grade will be determined in part by my evaluation of the project and in part by your team members evaluation of your contribution.
 See the appendix for a complete description.
 Periodic presentations and written reports, reporting on tools and progress, will account for 55% of your grade.
 Professional presence (5%) and attendance (5%) will account for the rest of your grade.

 Listed below is the complete breakdown: